 A member of John Cabot University’s faculty since 2007, Professor Arnone is the Chair of the Mathematics, Natural Science & Computer Science Department.
-For a list of his previous publications, click here.

 The first paper, titled “A modern Galileo tale,” was published in Physics Education, an international peer-reviewed journal for those involved in the teaching of physics in schools and colleges.